mk4dev/arduino_bluethooth_robot/readme.md

 Additional links:
 - The Android app and Arduino script are based on an opensource project by  [Nurgak]( https://github.com/Nurgak/Android-Bluetooth-Remote-Control).
-- The view the 3D concept of the Robot : [Robot Comp](https://a360.co/3p0acsz).
+- To view the 3D concept of the Robot : [Robot Comp](https://a360.co/3p0acsz).